goaver/api-integration/docs/check-advanced.md

 - <b>email (required)</b> - The e-mail address of the user the check is being created for that will be used to send access links to the user if necessary.

 - <b>language (optional)</b> - The default language to use for the check enrollment for the user (they can change the language during enrollment).
-Options are "en"(English), "zh-Hans"(Chinese), and "fr"(French).
+Options are "en"(English), "zh-Hans"(Chinese), "es" (Spanish), and "fr"(French).
 Default is English if this is not provided.

 - <b>returnUrl (optional)</b> - The url to redirect to for the user once they have completed the check enrollment workflow.
 This is generally used for inline workflows.
 The status / complete page will be shown at the end of enrollment if this is not set.